pstefanou12/delphi.ai/README.rst

 =================
 Install via ``pip``: ``pip install delphi.ai``

 This library holds a collection of algorithms that can be used debias models that have been defected due to truncation, or missing data.

-We
+A few projects using the library can found in:
+`Code for "Efficient Truncated Linear Regression with Unknown Noise Variance" <https://github.com/pstefanou12/Truncated-Regression-With-Unknown-Noise-Variance-NeurIPS-2021>`

-demonstrate how to use the library in a set of walkthroughs and our API reference.
+We demonstrate how to use the library in a set of walkthroughs and our API reference.
 Functionality provided by the library includes:

-- Evaluating truncated linear regression models, using PSGD on the truncated negative log-likelihood
+Truncated Linear with Regression with Known and Unknown Noise Variance:

+When evaluating truncated regression models, the user needs to ``import`` two objects to anaylze the model; an oracle object and the ``TruncatedLinearRegression`` object.
+For example in the code block here:
 .. code-block:: bash

   from delphi.stats.linear_regression import TruncatedLinearRegression